hds/hegdenu.net/content/posts/tracing-tokio-tasks.md

 The level.

-(error, warn, info, debug, etc.)
+(error, warn, info, debug, trace, and maybe more)

-The message
+The message.

 (some blob of text)

 It is then up to whatever aggregates the logs to work out what is what.

-(often the whatever is a person staring at their terminal)
+(often the *whatever* is a person staring at their terminal)

-This made sense when you logged to a byte stream of some sort.
+This made sense when you log to a byte stream of some sort.

-(a file, stdout, etc.)
+(a file, `stdout`, etc.)

 However we often produce too many logs for humans now.